trevor-vincent/occlude/README.md

 # occlude
 Collisional N-body OpenCL Code using linear octrees.
-This is a port of the REBOUND code by Hanno Rein to OpenCL for running on GPUs.
+This is a port of the REBOUND code (https://github.com/hannorein/rebound)  to OpenCL for running on GPUs.
 We use a linear octree instead of the tree data structure in REBOUND.
+See the file Occlude.pdf for an in-depth overview of the code.